nickserv/danamccurdy.com/_posts/2017-08-21-an-ecology-of-spirit.md

-Every word, or thought, or image that we add to our informational soup becomes part of this sea of ideas we all swim and breathe in.
+Every word, or thought, or image that we add to our informational soup becomes part of this sea of ideas that we all swim and breathe in.

-Just as our oceans
+And just as our oceans
 become befouled
 with our waste,
 so does our virtual sea